-If that’s where you’ve found yourself, then you want to focus on finding a web hosting provider who can make site building and SEO implementation simple.
+If that’s where you’ve found yourself, then you want to focus on finding a web hosting provider who can make site-building and SEO web hosting implementation simple.

 Fortunately for you, there are many different options to select from.
-Most services include website building tools that can make complicated designs as easy as clicking and dragging.
-Those features are going to the biggest factor in your search.
+Most services include website-building tools that can make complicated designs as easy as clicking and dragging.
+Those features are going to be the biggest factor in your search.

 The Biggest Hosting Factors for Site Builders